wpmetabox/docsv2/docs/extensions/mb-blocks.md

 If your block has some CSS / JavaScript dependencies (such as a JavaScript library), then using `enqueue_style` and `enqueue_script` might not be a good option since it allows you to enqueue only one single CSS / JS file.

 In that case, use `enqueue_assets` to enqueue your assets.
-This parameter accept a PHP callback function, like this:
+This parameter accepts a PHP callback function, like this:

 ```php
 'enqueue_assets' => function() {